 Distributions from a traditional IRA are fully or partially taxable in the year of distribution.
 To determine if your IRA is taxable, see Is the Distribution from My Traditional, SEP or SIMPLE IRA Taxable?
 If you made only deductible contributions, distributions are fully taxable.
 Use Form 8606 to figure the taxable portion of withdrawals when the traditional IRA contains nondeductible contributions.

 Distributions made prior to age 59½ may be subject to an additional 10% tax.
 You may also owe an excise tax if you don't begin to withdraw minimum distributions by April 1 of the year after the year you reach age 72 (70 ½ if you reached age 70 ½ before January 1, 2020).
 These additional taxes are figured and reported on Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts (PDF).
 Refer to the Instructions for Form 5329 (PDF), Topic No. 557 and Do I Meet an Exception to the Additional Tax on Early Distributions from IRAs or Retirement Plans? for exceptions to the additional taxes.
+For relief for taxpayers affected by COVID-19 who take distributions or loans from retirement plans, refer to Notice 2020-50 (PDF) and IR-2020-124.

 A Roth IRA differs from a traditional IRA in several ways.
 Contributions to a Roth IRA aren't deductible (and you don't report the contributions on your tax return), but qualified distributions or distributions that are a return of contributions aren't subject to tax.
 To be a Roth IRA, the account or annuity must be designated as a Roth IRA when it's set up.
 For more information on Roth IRA contributions, refer to Topic No. 309 and to determine if your Roth IRA is taxable, see Is the Distribution from My Roth Account Taxable?